tischda/gotimer/cross-compile/README.md

 Install
 -------
-The instructions from the wiki do not seems to work, I get this:
+The instructions from the wiki do not seem to work:

     hansolo:cross-compile daniel$ sudo ./buildpkg.sh windows amd64
     pkg/runtime (windows/amd64)